-The main goal for this subsystem is to make decisions on which behaviour has to be selected based on the requirements of the therapy; what the Attention subsystem is capturing from the surroundings; whether or not the child is motivated enough and how he or she is performing in each of the scenarios; and finally, the on-line feedback that the therapist could be providing through the WoZ GUI.
+The main goal for this subsystem is to make decisions on which behaviour has to be selected based on the requirements of the therapy; what the Attention subsystem is capturing from the surroundings; whether or not the child is motivated enough and how he or she is performing in each of the scenarios; and finally, the on-line feedback that the therapist could be providing through the Graphical User Interface (systemGUI component).
 Such behaviour will be sent to the Expression and Actuation subsystem.